CBIIT/R-cometsAnalytics/Tutorial/docs/01-quickstart.md

 ## Quick Analysis
 To upload your input file to the COMETS Analytics website, please follow these steps:

   1. Select the *Correlate* tab.
   2. Specify your cohort from the dropdown menu.
   3. Choose your input data file, formatted as described above, using the *Choose File* button.
   4. Once you have uploaded your file the *Check Integrity* button will activate, use this button to check the integrity of your data input file.
   5. If integrity checks fail, please email (Kaitlyn.mazzilli@nih.gov) to troubleshoot.
-If all integrity checks are passed, as indicated in a green banner above the summary output, please click *Download Results* in the right corner and email the file to comets.analytics@gmail.com which is managed by Nathan Appel at IMS.
+If all integrity checks are passed, as indicated in a green banner above the summary output, please click *Download Results* in the right corner and email the file to comets.analytics@gmail.com.
   6. You may choose to analyze your data in interactive mode, which allows you to select your exposures, outcomes, and covariates of interest.
 Pictured below is an age x metabolites analysis adjusted for smoking group.
   7. Our analyses will be done in batch mode.
 Please select *Batch as specified in the input file* on the left panel.
 Select *All Models* from the drop down menu.
 You will be prompted to enter an email address.
   8. After clicking *Run Model* an email will be sent to your account.
 Please note that the email will take about 10-15 minutes to arrive but may take longer if others are using COMETS Analytics concurrently.
   9. Please note that the link in the email is only valid for 7 days.
 Once you have received the email, please forward it to comets.analytics@gmail.com.